pyglet/pyglet/doc/programming_guide/rendering.rst

 Normally with OpenGL, you would have to manually assign a global binding point value to each Uniform Block for each Shader Program, as they are created.
 With Pyglet, the global binding values and assignments are all taken care of internally.

-Uniform Block's can be a convenient way to update uniforms of multiple Shader Programs at once, as their data is shared.
+Uniform Blocks can be a convenient way to update uniforms of multiple Shader Programs at once, as their data is shared.
 This allows you to access the same information from multiple Shader Programs without having to bind every program using it, just to modify the uniform values.
 This can be achieved through a :py:class:`~pyglet.graphics.shader.UniformBufferObject`.

 To modify the uniforms in a :py:class:`~pyglet.graphics.shader.UniformBlock`, you must first create a :py:class:`~pyglet.graphics.shader.UniformBufferObject` using the